rahulyhg/odf_dev/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 5.8.9 =

+* Global constant to block the media resizing
+* Resized thumbnails folder changed to the uploads folder (newsletter/thumbnails subfolder)
+* Fall back on first post gallery image if the featured image is missing
+* Patch to block third party plugins visual editor injection in out pages
+* Fix media selector button on visual composer

 = 5.8.8 =

 * Fixed multilanguage text for newsletter page
 * Fixed a profile panel debug notice

 = 5.8.7 =